arangodb/arangodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 ```

 This will ensure that outgoing edge documents will be placed on the same DBServer as the vertex.
-Without the correct placement of the edges, the pregel graph processing system will not work correctly, because
+Without the correct placement of the edges, the Pregel graph processing system will not work correctly, because
 edges will not load correctly.

 Arangosh API